Greater Seattle's Bellevue (Shopping) Square

 In late 1962, work was completed on a "Sky Shield," which covered the mall's open courts and concourses.
 It provided some degree of protection from the elements, but was not a fully-enclosed and air-conditioned structure.

 The NORTHGATE anchor department store was enlarged in the early 1960s.
 The new & improved "Bon" was dedicated in August 1963.
-In addition to the its existing Legend Room restaurant, there were now the Corner House coffee shop and Men's Grill cocktail lounge.
+In addition to the existing Legend Room restaurant, there were now the Corner House coffee shop and Men's Grill cocktail lounge.

 Graphic from the Allied Stores Corporation